mikegcoleman/docker101-linux/part-2/README.md

 Notice that the layer id (`85b1f47fba498`) is the same for the first layer of the MySQl image and the only layer in the Debian:Jessie image.
 And because we already had pulled that layer when we pulled the Debian image, we didn't have to pull it again.

 So, what does that tell us about the MySQL image?
-Well we know that it's based on the Debian:Jessie base image.
+Since each layer is created by a line in the image's *Dockerfile*, we know that the MySQL image is based on the Debian:Jessie base image.
 We can confirm this by looking at the [Dockerfile on Docker Store](https://github.com/docker-library/mysql/blob/0590e4efd2b31ec794383f084d419dea9bc752c4/5.7/Dockerfile).

-The very first line is the the Dockerfile is: `FROM debian:jessie`
+The first line in the the Dockerfile is: `FROM debian:jessie` This will import that layer into the MySQL image.

-Next we'll create a file in our container, and see how that's represented on the host file system.
+Next you will create a file in our container, and see how that's represented on the host file system.

 1. Start a Debian container, shell into it.